laurengoldstein/mindconnect/README.md

 ## User flow diagram
 ![alt text](./User_Flow.png "User ")

+## Future features:
+- Disable submit buttons if forms incomplete
+- Log-in and sign-up
+- Different access for mental-health professionals
+- Comments in progress view
+- Notifications
+- Include changes of medication in plot

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._